beelzebielsk/pin_file_builder/specification.md

 	- There is no point in trying to make them have differing lengths since we can't re-use old pins without overwriting assignemnts.
 We could try to extrapolate pins, but one should make their intent clear.
+- Both at least one index specifier must be explicit.

 # Index Specifiers